Items with an asterisk (*) are also in the glossary.

 The next time the same situation arises, the horse is motivated to repeat the behavior that alleviated the pressure last time.
 Negative reinforcement can be done crudely or with great finesse on the trainer’s part.

 Note: ‘negative’ is not used in the sense of being ‘bad’.
 It is used in the mathematical sense of subtracting something (i.e. the signal pressure we have applied) from a situation.
 This is the most common type of reinforcement used by most horse trainers.

-Okay Signals: These are sometimes called ‘start buttons’ and have a variety of other names.
+Okay Signals: These are sometimes called ‘start buttons’ or ‘consent signals’ and have a variety of other names.
 We look for an explicit ‘okay’ consent signal from the horse while working with stationary tasks such as confidence with a husbandry procedure.

 We begin by introducing the task with a click&treat for an approximation of the task with which the horse remains comfortable/relaxed.
 Then we pause in zero intent* position and watch the horse closely for a sign that indicates he is okay for us to ‘do it again’.
 It can take a while for the horse to establish a consistent ‘Okay to Repeat’ or ‘Okay to Proceed’ signal, or it might appear quickly.

-Gradually we work (in thin-slices*) from the approximation the horse can give us to the final desired behavior; e.g. putting on a halter, lifting of lips for tooth inspection, turning of neck toward needle simulation with a toothpick, bringing eye to a cloth for cleaning or medication, accepting a worming tube.
-(See Chapter Four.)
+We can use ‘okay’ signals to gradually work (in thin-slices*) from the first approximation the horse can give us to the final desired behavior; e.g. putting on a halter, allowing grooming, lifting of lips for tooth inspection, turning of neck toward needle simulation with a toothpick, bringing eye to a cloth for cleaning or medication, accepting a worming tube.

 Parameters: The guidelines we set up to work within.
 See also ‘criteria’.

 Physiology: A branch of biology which looks at the detail of how living bodies function at the chemical and structural levels.